 Book your tickets to Con Dao on 12GoAsia:

-Con Son is the main island of the archipelago with forested hills and dazzling coral reefs, and Poulo Condor Resort & Spa is the perfect sanctuary for you to immerse fully in the pristine nature.
-Their architectural design bears significant colonial French characteristics, yet gleaming with the traditional Vietnamese charm.
-Whether it is dining at the exquisite restaurant and having a drink by the beach, spending your time at the resort is always the best time in your Con Dao Travel.
+Con Son is the main island of the archipelago with forested hills and dazzling coral reefs, and Poulo Condor Resort & Spa is the perfect sanctuary for you to immerse fully in pristine nature.
+Their architectural design bears significant colonial French characteristics, yet gleams with the traditional Vietnamese charm.
+Whether it is dining at an exquisite restaurant and having a drink by the beach, spending your time at the resort is always the best time in your Con Dao Travel.